 The Micro-Agent is a component that's installed alongside an environment and monitors your applications.
 The OverOps Micro-Agent attaches to a running application or environment (JVM or .Net Command Language Runtime), which can have hundreds or thousands of deployed agents:

-- The Java Micro-Agent supports Java 1.6.2 and above and leading web containers
+- The Java Micro-Agent supports a wide range of JVMs and leading web containers

 The Collector is the endpoint to which the Micro-Agents report..
 A lightweight server that receives the application code and variables captured by the Micro-Agents, the Collector offloads code analysis and processing from production nodes.
-The application code collected is then redacted and sent to the Continuous Reliability (CR) Server for indexing and graph analysis.
-Captured variables and decompiled code are then encrypted and sent to the Variable Store.
+The application code collected is then redacted and sent to the Continuous Reliability (CR) Server (aka Analysis or OverOps Server) for indexing and graph analysis.
+Captured variables and decompiled code are then encrypted and sent to the Variable Store (aka Storage Server).
 The OverOps Collector is designed to support hundreds of concurrent agents connecting from multiple environments (e.g., QA, production, etc.).

 A high-availability cluster for code analysis and run-time anomaly detection, the Continuous Reliability (CR) server is available via SaaS or can be installed On-Premises in your data center or private cloud. the CR Server stores the data received from Collectors.
 This always-on “service” provides you with UI and backend services, as well as the Dashboard from which your users will work off.